AKASH2907/bird_species_classification/README.md

 # bird-species-classification
 Inter species classification

-This is an implementation of bird species classification on Python 3 and Keras with Tensorflow backend.
+This is an implementation of bird species classification challenge hosted by IIT Mandi in [ICCVIP Conference'18](http://www.iiitdmj.ac.in/CVIP-2018/index.html) on Python 3 and Keras with Tensorflow backend.
 The architecture consists of Mask R-CNN and ImageNet models end-to-end.
 ImageNet models used are Inception V3 and Inception ResNet V2.

 ![main_image](https://user-images.githubusercontent.com/22872200/45708132-49ab7380-bb9e-11e8-8bd5-8beb9f077d90.jpg)